ray-x/go.nvim/README.md

-                       -- if lsp_on_attach is a function: use this function as on_attach function for gopls lsp_codelens = true, -- set to false to disable codelens, true by default lsp_diag_hdlr = true, -- hook lsp diag handler gopls_cmd = nil, -- if you need to specify gopls path and cmd, e.g {"/home/user/lsp/gopls", "-logfile","/var/log/gopls.log" }
+                       -- if lsp_on_attach is a function: use this function as on_attach function for gopls lsp_codelens = true, -- set to false to disable codelens, true by default lsp_diag_hdlr = true, -- hook lsp diag handler lsp_document_formatting = true,
+  -- set to true: use gopls to format
+  -- false if you want to use other formatter tool(e.g. efm, nulls) gopls_cmd = nil, -- if you need to specify gopls path and cmd, e.g {"/home/user/lsp/gopls", "-logfile","/var/log/gopls.log" }
   gopls_remote_auto = true, -- add -remote=auto to gopls
   dap_debug = true, -- set to false to disable dap